dd9jn/rfc4880bis/crypto-refresh.md

 - MPI of an EC point representing an ephemeral public key, in the point format associated with the curve as specified in {{ec-curves}}.

-- A one-octet size, followed by a symmetric key encoded using the method described in {{ec-dh-algorithm-ecdh}}.
+- A one-octet size, followed by a symmetric key encoded using the method described in {{ecdh}}.

 ### Notes on PKESK {#pkesk-notes}